LeeEd1/Pontyclun-tigers/README.md

 | About Mobile    | ![aboutmob](/assets/readme-img/aboutmob.PNG)       |
 | Contact Desktop | ![contactdesk](/assets/readme-img/contactdesk.PNG) |
 | Contact Mobile  | ![contactmob](/assets/readme-img/contactmob.PNG)   |

+### Responsiveness

+Pontyclun Tigers was meticulously crafted as a fully responsive page to ensure a smooth user experience on all devices.
+Throughout the testing phase, I thoroughly examined the page on different device sizes using developer tools, and I also sought feedback from various family members by sharing the live link to ensure its responsiveness across their devices as well.

 ### Bugs